csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 - Largest Layer not fitting into a single GPU -> TP
 - Multi-Node / Multi-GPU:
   - ZeRO - as it requires close to no modifications to the model
-  - PP+TP+DP: less communications, but requires massive changes to the model
+  - PP+TP+DDP: less communications, but requires massive changes to the model
-  - DP+PP+TP+ZeRO-1: when you have slow inter-node connectivity and still low on GPU memory
+  - PP+TP+ZeRO: when you have slow inter-node connectivity and still low on GPU memory